Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-benchmarks/math-benchmarks.md

 Quick analysis:
 - Integer division and modulo is the slowest common operation by far
 - Both float and double common operations tended to outperform their integer counterparts.
-- the sqrt function was significantly faster than others in a similar complexity group
+- the `sqrt` function was significantly faster than others in a similar complexity group
 - Inverse trig operations outperformed normal trig operations.
 - Normal trig and inverse trig operations outperformed hyperbolic trig and inverse trig operations.
-With the exception of tanh and atanh which performed much faster than expected.
+With the exception of `tanh` and `atanh` which performed much faster than expected.
-- ceiling and floor operations were slower than I thought, being much slower than any floating point common operations and almost as slow as sqrt
+- ceiling and floor operations were slower than I thought, being much slower than any floating point common operations and almost as slow as `sqrt`
-- By far the slowest operation was pow, which is likely because it takes in two doubles and also allows negative inputs
+- By far the slowest operation was `pow`, which is likely because it takes in two doubles and also allows negative inputs
 - The natural log was quite a bit faster than log base 10.
-- cbrt was significantly slower than sqrt
+- `cbrt` was significantly slower than `sqrt`
 - I am confused by the results of the casting tests

 ## Acceleration strategies